Samuel C. C. Ting

-Samuel Chao Chung Ting (丁肇中 (Dīng Zhàozhōng), born January 27, 1936) is a Chinese-American physicist who, with Burton Richter, received the Nobel Prize in 1976 for discovering the subatomic J/ψ particle.
-More recently he has been the principal investigator in research conducted with the Alpha Magnetic Spectrometer, a device installed on the International Space Station in 2011.
+Chao Chung Ting (丁肇中 (Dīng Zhàozhōng), born January 27, 1936), also known by his English name Samuel, is a Taiwanese-American physicist who was awarded the Nobel Prize in Physics in 1976 with Burton Richter for discovering the subatomic J/ψ particle.
+He is the Thomas Dudley Cabot Professor of Physics at the Massachusetts Institute of Technology (MIT).

-Biography
+Early life and education

-Ting was born to Chinese parents both from Ju County, Shandong province on January 27, 1936, in Ann Arbor, Michigan.
+Ting was born on January 27, 1936, at the University of Michigan Hospital in Ann Arbor, Michigan, to first generation immigrant parents from Ju County, Shandong, China.
 His parents, Kuan-hai Ting and Tsun-ying Wong, met and married as graduate students at the University of Michigan.
+When Ting was born, his parents had just earned their master's degrees from the University of Michigan and his father, a civil engineer, had received a professorship to teach at the China University of Mining and Technology.

-Ting's parents returned to China two months after his birth where Ting was homeschooled by his parents throughout WWII.
-After the communist takeover of the mainland that forced the nationalist government to flee to Taiwan, Ting moved to the island in 1949.
-He would live in Taiwan from 1949 to 1956 and conducted most of his formal schooling there.
+Ting's parents returned to China two months after his birth.
+Throughout the Second Sino-Japanese War, Ting was homeschooled by his parents.
+After the Chinese Civil War, Ting moved to Taiwan with his family in 1949 during the Great Retreat.
+He would live there as a Taiwanese waishengren from 1949 to 1956 and conducted most of his formal schooling there.
 His father started to teach engineering and his mother would teach psychology at National Taiwan University (NTU).

-Ting attended and finished Middle School in Taiwan.
+Ting attended and finished middle school in Taiwan.
+After graduating from Taipei Municipal Chien Kuo High School, he attained a perfect score on the college entrance examinations and entered National Cheng Kung University in September 1955 to study mechanical engineering.
+As an undergraduate, he completed one semester at the university with high grades in mathematics and science, but struggled in engineering.

-In 1956, Ting, who barely spoke English, returned to the United States at the age of 20 and attended the University of Michigan.
-There, he studied engineering, mathematics, and physics.
-He received Bachelor of Science in Engineering degrees in mathematics and in physics in 1959 and a Doctor of Philosophy degree in physics in 1962.
+In 1956, Ting, who barely spoke English, returned to the United States at the age of 20 and attended the University of Michigan, where a family friend, G. G. Brown (dean of the College of Engineering), invited him to enroll.
+He studied engineering, mathematics, and physics there, completing his bachelor's degrees, master's degree, and doctorate in only six years.
+He earned two Bachelor of Science (B.S.) degrees in engineering, mathematics, and physics in 1959, a Master of Science (M.S.) in physics in 1960, and his Ph.D. in physics in 1962.
+His doctoral studies were funded by a grant by the United States Atomic Energy Commission.

+Career

 In 1963, Ting worked at the European Organization for Nuclear Research (CERN).
 From 1965, he taught at Columbia University in the City of New York and worked at the Deutsches Elektronen-Synchrotron (DESY) in Germany.
 Since 1969, Ting has been a professor at the Massachusetts Institute of Technology (MIT).

-Ting recived the Ernest Orlando Lawrence Award in 1976, Nobel Prize in Physics in 1976, Eringen Medal in 1977, DeGaspari Award in Science from the Government of Italy in 1988, Gold Medal for Science from Brescia, Italy in 1988, and the NASA Public Service Medal in 2001.
+Ting received the Ernest Orlando Lawrence Award in 1976, Nobel Prize in Physics in 1976, Eringen Medal in 1977, DeGaspari Award in Science from the Government of Italy in 1988, Gold Medal for Science from Brescia, Italy in 1988, and the NASA Public Service Medal in 2001.